 In my free time, I love to play golf.
 I played "tournament golf" for years, but have recently fallen in love all over again with the game itself.
 It is an intricate and engaging game, never the same two days, or even two shots, in a row.

 My brother Michael lives in Santa Barbara, California.
-My sister’s three sons, Kevin, Jeff, and Chris, and my three precious great-nieces Abby, Amanda, and Alexis, still live in Illinois.
+My sister’s three sons, Kevin, Jeff, and Chris, and their families, still live in Illinois.
 They are all treasures, and I love them very much.